John Howard (singer-songwriter): New collaborators, 2013–present

 In April 2025, Nightschool Records released Howard's 1980 recording, You Will See, on a Double 'A' side vinyl single, with Ian North's We're Not Lonely on the flipside.
 It was released to promote the upcoming double album compilation All The Young Droids, which featured another of Howard's 1980 recordings, I Tune Into You (which had been issued as a single in March 1980).
 The album was released in June 2025.
 You Will See had never had a physical release prior to Nightschool Record's single's release.

+In October 2025, Howard released the collection 'Solo', a compilation of some of his piano and voice recordings made since 2007.
+It was an online only release.

+In August 2026, Think Like A Key Music released Howard's brand new album, Overnight Bags, which was precded by two singles taken from the album, 'What God Is This? released in June, and 'Abbey Road, April 1974' released in July.

 Personal life

 In 2006, Howard and retired theatre actor and director Neil France – Howard's partner of 20 years – were united in a civil partnership ceremony in Pembrokeshire.

 The next year, 2007, Howard and France moved from the United Kingdom to Murcia, Spain, where they continue to live.

 In May 2015, following the United Kingdom's legalization of same-sex marriage in March 2014, Howard and France had their civil partnership converted to a marriage.
 The ceremony took place in Anglesey in Wales.